 var title = $$("myform").getValues().title, //-> returns value of text input

-In case the getValue() method returns object (e.g. date object) and you'd like to see the string result at once, you can include the stringResult property into the control constructor:
+If the getValue() method returns object (e.g. date object) and you would like to see the string result, you can include the stringResult property into the control constructor:

 webix.ui({